SE-summer-proj/PrinPedia/backend/README.md

 between entries, if you want to insert some relationships into DB, please contact me to get formatted data files.

-3. After above configuration, you should navigate to ./src/text/java/com.prinpedia.backend/BackendApplicationTests.java and run this class.
+4. After above configuration, you should navigate to ./src/text/java/com.prinpedia.backend/BackendApplicationTests.java and run this class.
 This action will perform all the tests automatically.
 If all tests are passed, congratulations!
 If not, please contact me.

-4. After you pass all tests, you can simply run this app and test APIs.
+5. After you pass all tests, you can simply run this app and test APIs.

 ## Authentication and authorization

 This app use SpringSecurity to implement authentication and authorization.

-Some resources(or websites) are not accessible if the user don't own specific authorities.
+Some resources(or websites) are not accessible if the user don't own authentication.
 If you send a request to such resources without authentication, you will get the following response.

     {
         "message": "No authentication"